nimezhu/nucle/README.md

 ## Nucle3D Structure Text Format
 nucle3d format is used in Nucleome Browser Chromosome 3D Structure viewer web component.
-Generate a nucle3d format file and put it in a web server make sure that the URL can accessed by "http(s)://vis.nucleome.org"
+Generate a nucle3d format file and put it in a web server.
+Make sure that the URL can accessed by "http(s)://vis.nucleome.org"
 (set its header "CORS").

+### Start a web file server with nucleserver
-We provide a command tool to start a simple web server with CORS Header.
+In [nucleserver](https://github.com/nucleome/nucleserver), we provide a subcommand to start a simple web server with CORS Header "Access-Control-Allow-Origin: https://vis.nucleome.org".
 For example , if you have a nucle3d format file /home/yourname/data/file.nucle3d. you can start a file web server using our tool [nucleserver](https://github.com/nucleome/nucleserver)
 ```